What is felt?

 What types of felts are there?

 There are 100% wool felts but the cost is quite high and color selection very small.
 Our manufacturer currently only has 16 colors of 100% wool felt available.
 Blended wool felt which is made from wool and rayon is however the most commonly used.
 This blending allows it to have such a large number of colors and at a much lower cost.
 The other felt that is in wide use is acrylic felt.
 This felt is composed of colored acrylic fibers and is much stiffer and not as soft compared to wool felts.

 What kinds of wool felt do you carry?

 How thick is the felt we carry?

 Most of our felts are all around 1/8” or 2mm thick.
 Several people ask about thicker felt and our our supplier does carry thick wool felt that is around 1/4" thick in the came colors and blends as our regular felt.
 100% wool felt is around 3mm thick.
-The problem with thicker felt is that there are again not that many colors available.
-Most thick wool felt is stiffer and mostly used more in industry also known as industrial felt.
+Most very thick over 1/4" felt is stiffer and mostly used more in industry also known as industrial felt.

 What sizes do you sell?

 We carry wool felt in 9” x 12” or 12” x 18” sheets (Note: two 9” x 12” sheets = one 12” x 18” sheet), ¼ Yardage, ½ Yardage, ¾ Yardage, and Yardage (Yardage = 36” x 36” and you can get 6 – 12” x 18” or 12- 9” x 12” sheets per yard).
 We also carry or can order 72” wide yardage (Note: 72” wide yardage has a min. order of 2 yards.
 If you want 1 yard just order 2 yards of standard yardage (36” x 72”) If the color felt or size is not in stock please use the contact us form and request a special order.
 This takes 2 to 3 weeks to ship.